lindyonsproul/lindyonsproul.github.io/faq.markdown

 No partner required!
 For our dance lessons, we rotate partners frequently, so you will meet and dance with many different partners.

-### Do you still hold classes when it rains?
+# Do you hold classes when it rains?

 Yes we do!
-We will move to the tunnel below Cesar Chavez Lower Sproul if weather conditions become unfavourable.
+We will move to Cesar Chavez tunnel (down the stairs and to the right of our usual venue on Upper Sproul) if weather conditions become unfavourable.
 An annoucement will be posted to this website and to our Facebook page if we are holding our class and social dance at a different location so look out for that!

-### Do you still hold classes over semester breaks/public holidays?
+# Do you hold classes over semester breaks/public holidays?

 Yup!
 You can assume that we will be hosting Lindy on Sproul every Saturday.
 An annoucement will be posted to this website and to our Facebook page if we are not.

-### What other opportunities are there for me to practice social dancing?
+# What other opportunities are there for me to practice social dancing?

-We encourage you to attend our monthly night socials <i> Lindy at Night<i>.
+We encourage you to attend our monthly night socials Lindy at Night.
 Details on when and where these socials are going to be will be announced on Facebook and on this website.

-Outside of Berkeley,<i> Lindy by the Lake <i> is another fun event you may want to check out.
+Outside of Berkeley, Lindy by the Lake is another fun event you may want to check out.
 It takes place on the last Saturday of every month by the Lake Merritt East 18th Street Pier.

 If you are a Berkeley student, you should also consider joining our DeCal.

-### How can I contact you?
+# How can I contact you?

 Feel free to drop us a message on Facebook.